 I have scheduled several Town Hall meetings.
-Three Town Hall meetings have already taken place since the beginning of the Legislative Session.
+Four Town Hall meetings have taken place since the beginning of the Legislative Session.

 I have been fortunate to help with several tours of our amazing State Capitol building.
-We have another elementary school within District 33 coming soon to visit the Capitol.
+We have two schools within District 33 coming soon to visit the Capitol this week.
 If you have a group you would like to bring to the Capitol (school group, scout group, church group, etc.), let me know and we'll make it happen!

 A few weeks ago, I sent out a survey in the mail requesting your responses to certain questions that we may see this legislative session.
 Thank you to everyone that has returned their survey!
 I really appreciate it.
 Thanks for all your thoughtful comments.
 If you haven't sent in your survey, I would love to still receive it.